Cookbook

 To mute just the current shell:

-export SPLASHBOARD_SILENT=1To trade snappiness for freshness (block the initial paint until every widget has fetched):
+Section titled “Slower paint, fresher data”To trade snappiness for freshness (block the initial paint until every widget has fetched):

 splashboard --waitOr persistently in settings: